dotnet/docs/docs/core/diagnostics/metrics-collection.md

 In the preceding code:

 * `AddMeter("HatCo.HatStore")` configures OpenTelemetry to transmit all the metrics collected by the Meter our app defined.
+* `AddPrometheusExporter` configures OpenTelemetry to:
-* `AddPrometheusExporter(...)` configures OpenTelemetry to expose Prometheus' metrics endpoint on port 9184 and to use the HttpListener.
+  * Expose Prometheus' metrics endpoint on port 9184
+  * Use the HttpListener.

 See the [OpenTelemetry documentation](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/docs/metrics/getting-started-prometheus-grafana#collect-metrics-using-prometheus) for more information about OpenTelemetry configuration options.
 The OpenTelemetry documentation shows hosting options for ASP.NET apps.

 > [!NOTE]
 > At the time of writing, OpenTelemetry only supports metrics emitted using the <xref:System.Diagnostics.Metrics?displayProperty=nameWithType> APIs.
 However, support for [EventCounters](event-counters.md) is planned.